When is the best time to shop for a new natural gas plan in Atlanta?

 —Which is right now!

-Georgia natural gas customers who shop carefully for fixed, low rate natural gas plans can lock in a rate that will save money over the coming year.
+Natural gas customers in Georgia who shop carefully for fixed, low rate natural gas plans can lock in a rate that will save money over the coming year.
 In fact, consumers who choose a fixed rate plan save hundreds of dollars over a variable rate, no-contract plan.

-But to get the lowest rate possible, you have to shop for a new Georgia natural gas plan now.
+But to get the lowest rate possible, you have to shop for a new natural gas plan for your Georgia home now.